getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 This will safe you about 5 KB gzipped of bundle size!

-### How to implement build-time tree shaking flags
+### How we implement build-time tree shaking flags

 We already had some build-time flags for tree shaking implemented in the JavaScript SDK itself (`__SENTRY_DEBUG__` and `__SENTRY_TRACING__`).
 We followed the same structure for rrweb: